A Timeline of Local History

 No permanent buildings in the township yet.

-The water tower was built for the steam trains.
+The water tower was built for the steam trains (pictured below).
 Fresh water came from Lake Ninan initially.

-1912 EJ Rogers purchased Royals tent store and built the first commercial buildings in the town, a General Store, Boarding House, Bank and Post Office, and stables.
+1912 Eddie J Rogers purchased Royal's tent store and built the first commercial buildings in the town, a General Store, Boarding House, Bank and Post Office, and stables.

 First public telephone.